 Faculty Director of Indigenous Communities

-Dr. Bryant is an Associate Professor in the Department of Curriculum and Instruction and the founder and director of Appalachian State’s Gadugi Partnership.
+Dr. Bryant is an Associate Professor in the Department of Learning, Teaching and Curriculum and the founder and director of Appalachian State’s Gadugi Partnership.
 The partnership is a dual enrollment program between Appalachian State University and Cherokee High School.
 He received his B.A. in American History from the University of North Carolina at Chapel Hill, M.A. in American Indian History from the College of William and Mary, and his Ph.D. in History Education from the University of North Dakota.
 His research is in American Indian history and the history of American Indian education, with a focus on the Cherokee Nation and the Eastern Band of Cherokee Indians.